Data management planning

 Your plan should be concise and appropriate to the nature of your research, with more detailed plans for larger projects.
 You should justify the decisions you make and be prepared to implement your plan.
 You can also update your plan once your project has started to reflect changes in your research.

 If you've not written a data management plan before, it can be helpful to look at what a good example should look like.
-The Digital Curation Centre maintains a list of example data management plans or you can contact RDM@napier.ac.uk for some Edinburgh Napier examples.
+We have some Edinburgh Napier examples and the Digital Curation Centre also maintain a list of example data management plans.

 Details on what a DMP should include can be obtained from several sources, including, but not limited to: